swnakamura/gitsession.vim/README.md

 ```

 ## Compatibility
-This is a quite simple plugin and works with Vim as well, but as I only tested it with NeoVim, compatibility is not guaranteed.
+This is a quite simple plugin and should work with Vim as well, but compatibility is not guaranteed as I only use NeoVim.

+If you find any problem/feature requests, issues/PRs are welcomed!